How do you get better on guitar?

 Just keep practicing right?

-If you want to improve your guitar playing you have to do more than just practice you must know WHAT to practice and HOW to practice.
+Practice mistakes are normal when learning an instrument.
+But if you want to improve your guitar playing you have to do more than just practice you must know WHAT to practice and HOW to practice.
 There a lot of ‘old wives’ tales and myths floating around about practicing music that basically goes like this “if you lock yourself away for a couple of hours a day you will become an accomplished player!

-The real world version goes more like this “if you lock yourself away for a couple of hours every day without a definite practice strategy and clearly defined goal(s) there’s a good chance your guitar playing could be going around and around in circles, you may loose your enthusiasm and motivation and possibility give up guitar and music altogether”.
-It’s true and unfortunately it’s already happened to thousands of players.
+The real world version goes more like this “if you lock yourself away for a couple of hours every day without a definite practice strategy and clearly defined goal(s) there’s a good chance your guitar playing could be going around and around in circles, you may lose your enthusiasm and motivation and possibility give up guitar and music altogether”.
+It’s true and unfortunately, it’s already happened to thousands of players.
 I don’t agree 100% with the “practice makes perfect” phrase, rather… “perfect practice makes perfect!”

-Solution: STOP! whatever you are doing on guitar and take out a blank piece of paper draw a line down the middle of the page, on the left hand side of the page make a heading “things to work on” then on the right hand side of the page make a heading titled “why”.
+Solution: STOP! whatever you are doing on guitar and take out a blank piece of paper draw a line down the middle of the page, on the left-hand side of the page make a heading “things to work on” then on the right-hand side of the page make a heading titled “why”.
 When you have finished your page should look like this: